mesosphere/dcos-commons/docs/developer-guide.md

 ### Task Environment

 You can define the environment of a task in a few different ways.
-In the YML ServiceSpec, it can be defined in the following way.
+In the YML `ServiceSpec`, it can be defined in the following way.

     name: "hello-world"
     pods: